ideasman42/the_joy_of_life_drawing/book.rst

 own easel ....These initial drawings have been called " warm ups " by many teachers, and therefore not seen as important...
-Since I first began Life Drawing I have recognised the beauty these rapidly drawn images often hold for myself and others....Other times I fill the whole sheet with a full figure drawing, ...occasionally overlapping the images....I encourage the novice to move onto drawing on cartridge paper as soon as possible rather than drawing on butchers paper for too long.
+Since I first began Life Drawing I have recognised the beauty these rapidly drawn images often hold for myself and others....Other times I fill the whole sheet with a full figure drawing, ...occasionally overlapping the images....I encourage the novice to move onto drawing on cartridge paper as soon as possible rather than drawing on inexpensive butchers paper or similar paper for too long.

-There comes a time when all drawing can be performed on paper of substance, rather than on paper that will age badly over time ?..that is, turn brown due to acids in the paper.
-Get used to better stuff early on ..Also when drawing in Grey lead, working on a padded surface, be it a cartridge pad or a wad of newspaper stapled together, will produce greater subtleties with pencil stokes with less pressure required.
+There comes a time when all drawing can be performed on paper of substance, rather than on paper that will age badly over time, that is, turn brown due to acids in the paper.
+Get used to better stuff early on .Also when drawing in Grey lead, working on a padded surface, be it a cartridge pad or a wad of newspaper stapled together, will produce greater subtleties with pencil stokes with less pressure required.